 What happens after this cardiac test?

-The ECG recording will be submitted to our Cardiologist, Dr. Steven Reisman, who is a specially-trained doctor in reading these recordings.
-He will interpret the recording and will then provide you & your physician with a written report of his findings.
+The ECG recording will be submitted to your nearby cardiology location.
+Dr. Steven Reisman, who is a specially-trained doctor in reading these recordings will interpret the recording and will then provide you & your physician with a written report of his findings.

 The results of your ECG will determine your treatment, if any.
 Treatment depends on the diagnosed condition but may include, for example: